 Get to know me

 My industry experience has been diverse and invaluable.
-At the Telegraph and the Financial Times, I developed a deep understanding of the editorial process, from research to fact-checking.
-This foundation was built upon during my time at Bloomberg and CNBC, where I learned to craft breaking news stories, contribute to broadcast coverage, and understand the needs of business and professional audiences who rely on timely, accurate information to inform their investment decisions.
-This has fuelled my interest in how journalism adapts across different media types and audiences.
-In the industry, I’ve built a strong network of professional contacts, including some leading figures in journalism.
-I’ve come to understand the importance of cultivating a robust network and how impactful professional mentors have been in shaping my development.
+At the Financial Times, I developed a deep understanding of the editorial process for print, from research to fact-checking.
+At Bloomberg and CNBC, I contributed to broadcast coverage, shadowed leading news anchors, and gained hands-on exposure to newsroom production.
+At Reuters, I learned to craft breaking news stories, understanding the needs of business and professional audiences who rely on timely, accurate information to inform their investment decisions.
+These experiences have fuelled my interest in how journalism adapts across different media types and audiences.

 These leadership roles have taught me the importance of both leading and collaborating within a team.
 They've refined my editorial judgment, helping me understand what makes a compelling and well-structured article.
 I am a highly driven and ambitious individual with a long-term goal of becoming an anchor, using my platform to make a global impact.
 Above all, I am fully dedicated to journalism and its potential to shape the world.